Alexandre-Coulibaly/Clock2/README.md

 Microcontroller with high performance, low power consumption and built-in Wi-Fi/Bluetooth capabilities, which can also enable future enhancements such as time synchronization via the internet.

 ---------------------------------------------------------------------------------------------------------------
-<u>Four 7-Segment Display :</u>
+Four 7-Segment Display :

-8 digits, each made up of 14 LEDs
+-8 digits, each made up of 14 LEDs

-Two central LEDs to separate the left and right groups (as in a digital clock).
+-Two central LEDs to separate the left and right groups (as in a digital clock).

 ![image](https://github.com/user-attachments/assets/23b65dbe-8a15-4b9d-ad10-8270bfe25553)